awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-use-multiop-trans-writeitems.md

 MovieActor{movieName='Tar', actorName='Cate Blanchett', actingAward='Best Actress', actingYear=2022, actingSchoolName='National Institute of Dramatic Art'}
 ```

 Items remain unchanged in the tables because the transaction failed\.
-The `actingYear` value for the movie *Sophie's Choice* is 1982 as shown on line 2 of the items in the table before the `transactWriteItem()` method was called\.
+The `actingYear` value for the movie `Sophie's Choice` is `1982`, as shown on line 2 of the items in the table before the `transactWriteItem()` method is called\.

 To capture the cancellation information for the transaction, enclose the `transactWriteItems()` method call in a `try` block and `catch` the [https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/dynamodb/model/TransactionCanceledException.html](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/dynamodb/model/TransactionCanceledException.html)\.
 After comment line 4 of the example, the code logs each `[CancellationReason](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/dynamodb/model/CancellationReason.html)` object\.
-Because the code following comment line 3 of the example specifies that values should be returned for the item that caused the transaction to fail, the log displays the raw database values for the *Sophie's Choice* movie item\.
+Because the code following comment line 3 of the example specifies that values should be returned for the item that caused the transaction to fail, the log displays the raw database values for the `Sophie's Choice` movie item\.

 ```
 CancellationReason(Code=None)